SaifAhammod/SaifAhammod/README.md

 ## ABOUT ME
 - 🔭 I’m currently working on Android App Development.
+- 💼 Founding Member at <a href="https://www.facebook.com/nsuignite" target="_blank">NSU IGNITE</a>
-- ⚡ I’m interested in Robotics, Android Application and Website
+- 🔧  I’m interested in Robotics, Android Application and Website
 - 🎯 My current goal is to learn Java Script, Python and Mechine Learning
 - 📫 How to reach me: Email
-- ⚡ Fun fact: My fev food is Potato
+- 🎨 Fun fact: My fev food is Potato

 ## GIT STATUS